aemon-j/aquatic-ecosystem-model-library/README.md

 ## The AEMON-J model library team
 The AEMON-J model library team is run within AEMON-J organization.
 We are 5 young researchers who voluntarily work on this project.
 We wanted to created a community based model information platform, so aquatic ecosystem models can be more accessible to the broader community.

-More detailed inforamtion can be found at : https://github.com/aemon-j/aquatic-ecosystem-model-library/wiki
+More detailed information can be found at : https://github.com/aemon-j/aquatic-ecosystem-model-library/wiki